pleasant-menlo/mapping_tool/README.md

 * `spin_phase` - The spin phase to be used to generate the map.
 Valid options are: "ram", "anti-ram", "full spin".

-* `reference_frame` - The reference frame to be used for the map projection.
+* `reference_frame_type` - The reference frame type to be used for the map projection.
 Valid options are: "spacecraft", "heliospheric".

 * `survival_corrected` - Boolean value indicating whether the map should be survival-probability corrected.